 The Linguistic Evolution of “God”: A Reflection of Early Christian Appropriation

 The selection of the English word “God” to represent the concept of the divine, particularly in the context of early Christianity in Europe, reflects a complex interplay of linguistic, cultural, and religious factors.
-This choice was influenced by a desire to convey the monotheistic deity of Christianity, Yaweh (also known as Jehovah), while distancing from the polytheistic beliefs of the pagan traditions.
+This choice was influenced by a desire to convey the monotheistic deity of Christianity, Yahweh (also known as Jehovah), while distancing from the polytheistic beliefs of the pagan traditions.

 Linguistic Appropriation and Cultural Context